Provincial Order protects system capacity

 Please check with Long Term Care Homes before visiting a resident

-We also want our community to know that additional visiting precautions are now in place at Belvedere Heights and Lakeland Long Term Care.
+We also want our community to know that visiting precautions are now in place at Belvedere Heights and Lakeland Long Term Care.
 Please be sure to check with the Homes before visiting a resident.

 We are very thankful to have the support and cooperation of our patients, their families, and friends.
 We are doing everything we can to provide safe, sustainable care for the communities we are privileged to serve.